 Self-Editing Fiction Should be Exciting

-Each month the Writing contest, in our website, will help you master a new skill.
+Each month plan to have a Writing contest, in our website, these will help you master a new skill.
 You then can practice the tips by entering our contest.
 Submit your original scene to be Voted on.
 You can discuss the tips with fellow writers.
 After you feel confident with this new exercise and tips, go to your own book.
 Find places where these new methods will improve your writing.